dfsmania/LaradminLTE/README.md

 - `config/ladmin_plugins.php`: Manage plugins and extensions.

 For detailed usage instructions, advanced configuration options, and customization guides, refer to the [Official LaradminLTE Documentation](https://dfsmania.github.io/LaradminLTE).

+## Contributing

+Thank you for your interest in contributing to *LaradminLTE*!
+We welcome and appreciate all contributions that help improve the project.
+Please take a moment to review our guidelines on [the Contribute page](https://github.com/dfsmania/LaradminLTE/contribute) before getting started.